hypernumbernet/DomShort/prompt.md

 # JavaScript Library Instructions for DomShort

 ## Overview
-The following code uses a custom library called DomShort, which provides shortened wrappers for common DOM operations and utilities in vanilla JavaScript.
-This library shortens `document` object methods and offers jQuery-like APIs.
+The following code uses a custom library called DomShort, which provides shortened wrappers for common DOM operations in vanilla JavaScript.
+This library shortens `document` object methods.
 As an LLM like Grok, use this library to generate code.

 Import it as a short variable like `d` for brevity: `import d from './domshort.js';`.